 Situated in London's media neighborhood just north of Soho, this former dental hospital now contains 52 individually designed rooms, including loft and penthouse suites.
 The huge, comfortable beds and trademark polished granite and oak bathrooms are suitably indulgent, and some rooms have luxuriously high ceilings.

 This reasonably priced townhouse hotel was once the Bloomsbury home of artist John Everett Millais.
 It's close to Euston Station, the British Museum and the shops of Oxford Street.
-Wi-Fi is available and breakfast is included.
+Wi-Fi is available, and full English breakfast is included.

 Located in a quiet area a short distance from the Barbican, St. Paul's, Holborn and the City, the Rookery is characterized by open fires, Georgian detailing, wonky floors and bulging bookshelves.
 There's an honesty bar downstairs, a tiny garden terrace for the summer, 33 double rooms and two singles.